Mid-City Auto Service

 If you can, please include a picture of the license plate or VIN number.
 Doing so often times saves a tremendous amount of time because before I even return your text message many times I have already been able to look up various different things that matter, like what size engine, what options the vehicle has, whether it’s Two Wheel Drive, Four Wheel Drive or All Wheel Drive.
 That type stuff absolutely matters when discussing a diagnosis you need on a vehicle or discussing needed routine services.
 If I already have that information in that initial communication you send then things can move along much quicker.

-This key drop also has combination lock pick up bins.
-When your vehicle is ready I will send you a secure payment link to click on that will take you to a secure site and you can pay the bill online.
+The key drop also has combination lock pick up bins.
+When your vehicle is ready I will send you that secure payment link to click on that will take you to a secure site and you can pay the bill online.
 Once the bill is paid I will change the combination on one of the pickup bins, put your key in a bin and send you the new combination and just like you dropped it off, you pick up the vehicle at your convenience day or night.
 The lot is well lit and there are security cameras literally everywhere.

 MANY THANKS for consider us for your service and repair.